wolframkriesing/site-stitcher/content/tidbit/2020/04/index.md

 The `<details>` element "creates a disclosure widget in which information is visible only when the widget is toggled into an "open" state" [MDN says](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).

-### Semantic HTML: Usage of Headings, Sections
+# Semantic HTML: Usage of Headings, Sections

+dateCreated: 2020-04-25 22:02 CET
-tag: html
+tags: html

 Wondering how to layout and use `<section>`, `<h1>`, `<h2>`, etc. I came across the first place one should read on MDN